Confidential counseling for individuals

 As a licensed professional counselor, my goal is to help you succeed at living a rich, satisfying life.
 Sometimes that means helping you overcome a problem such as too much anger or anxiety, sometimes helping you develop a new skill or understanding, and sometimes just deeply listening to you.
 There is always opportunity to live a better life – I want to be your catalyst for seeing the opportunity and turning it into success.

-In-person counseling appointments are available weekdays, weekends and evenings.
+In-person counseling appointments are available weekdays.
 New clients begin by talking with me for a few minutes on the phone, to make sure I am a good fit for you.
 Phone, Internet, and videoconference appointments are available most days of the week and can make psychotherapy possible in remote Alaska communities.

-I charge $150 per individual counseling session.
-For a couple/marriage counseling session I schedule 2 hours and charge $300.
+I charge $180 per individual counseling session.
 Payment is due at time of service by cash, check, or credit card.

 Many health insurance plans will reimburse some of your counseling costs, if they consider your goals "medically necessary."
 After you pay in full, I can provide an invoice necessary for you to submit your own insurance claims.